malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 - Error handling and macro expansion are consistent and well-tested
 - Codebase is well-documented, type-hinted, and formatted
 - **v1.0.0 tag created:** First fully stable, robust release
+- **Extractor and Transformer Robustness:**
+  - All known robustness improvements are complete:
+    - Graceful handling of malformed/incomplete bindings (never crashes)
+    - Robust parsing of nested/composed modifier macros (with clear error comments)
+    - Auto-convert single-param tap-dance to tap-only if safe
+    - Deduplication of aliases/macros (no duplicate definitions in output)
+    - Clear, actionable error/warning messages (no internal jargon, actionable suggestions)
+    - Filtering and de-verbosing of error summaries (deduplicated, grouped, user-friendly)
+    - Expanded and hardened keycode mapping (covers all real-world and edge-case ZMK keycodes)
+- **Regression and Real-World Testing:**
+  - All real-world ZMK files in the repo are successfully parsed, extracted, and converted end-to-end
+  - Golden file regression tests and property-based checks are in place
+  - All outputs are line-length compliant and user-friendly

 ## 4. Remaining Work